 Note the same date on the envelope as the certs.
 Only FDI packs had dated envelopes.

-Here are examples of the non-negotiable $20 and $50 prototype certificates
+Here are examples of the non-negotiable $20 and $50 Type I prototype certificates

 Note the 'NO SILVER' declaration on both sides.
-These certs are much scarcer than valid certs.
+The $20 'NO SILVER' certs are much scarcer than valid certs.

 These are uncut sheets of non-negotiable $50 proof certificates

 There are at least 3 different types of $50 proofs.
-They are the one above with the serial number on it and two below with 'PROOF ONLY - NO SILVER' in place of series numbers.
+They are the one above with the serial number on it (Type I) and two below with 'PROOF ONLY - NO SILVER' in place of series numbers.
 The two below are differentiated by the holographic logo.
 Type II is the no serial number with the red on silver holographic logo.
 Type III is the no serial number with the silver on red holographic logo.

 American Liberty Check